 500 Albums is a simple mobile web app that I designed and built to practice design and development.
 The app helps me find good albums when I am at the record store.
-If you visit the link on Android, you will see a banner with an “Add to Home Screen” button.
-On iOS, you can […]
+If you visit the link above on Android, you will see a banner with an “Add to Home Screen” button.
+On iOS, you […]

 I am a believer in kicking off product design initiatives with design sprints.
 The design sprint system will not work for every design problem but they are a great tool for condensing design thinking into an agile product development cycle.
 Design sprints encourage collaboration, draw out deep product knowledge hidden within the organization, build empathy […]

 A blog post about CSUN is long overdue.
 I attended CSUN last year in San Diego and it was eye-opening.
 I had attended Austin’s A11y meetup semi-regularly in the past, but until I had attended CSUN I had not realized how vast the world of accessibility is.
 Innovations like Alexa and Google Assistant are mass-market […]

 Over the last year or so I have been experimenting on and off with Processing, the programing platform for designers and artists.
 You can see the full potential of Processing in a book I recommend called Generative Gestaltung.
 But Processing doesn’t have to be used to create interactive prototypes or generative art.
 It can also […]

 As Steve Jobs famously said, “Design is how it works.”
 The role of a Web designer increasingly requires some ability to write code because good design goes beyond appearances.
 I built my own mobile web app to challenge myself to design a web app that would look and feel like a native iOS app.
 A […]

 In July I traveled to Costa Rica to attend a friend’s wedding.
 During the trip I was able to visit a coffee plantation.
 Ever since then I have thought about the visit whenever I fill my coffee cup at RPA.
 I wrote a short blog post about my experience on RPA’s culture blog.